Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Verification and Validation

-Put into the context of tail-risk measures, both systems exhibit a robustness value-at-risk at risk-level $\beta$ that is positive.
+Put into the context of tail risk measures, both systems exhibit a robustness value-at-risk at risk-level $\beta$ that is positive.
 This fact arises as the oracle mentioned that with minimum probability $1-\beta$, both systems exhibit robustnesses exceeding $\epsilon > 0$, \textit{i.e.} $\var_{\beta}(R_i) = \epsilon > 0$.
 Ending the analysis here results in the correct conclusion that both systems exhibit some minimum probability of realizing satisfactory behavior, and this is a traditional, probabilistic V\&V statement.
 However, by considering conditional value-at-risk, we can further discriminate between the two systems, as system $1$ is expected to exhibit satisfactory behavior even in the worst $100\beta \%$ of cases, whereas system $2$ is expected to produce unsatisfactory behavior in the same cases.
 This conclusion arises as even in the worse $100 \beta \%$ of cases, the oracle mentioned that system $1$ exhibits robustness values $r_1 \in [0,\epsilon]$ whereas system $2$ exhibits robustness values $r_2 < 0$.
 Taking into account the expected value over those cases - the definition of conditional-value-at-risk - we conclude that $\cvar_{\beta}(R_1) \geq 0$ whereas $\cvar_{\beta}(R_2) < 0$.
 Therefore, even if both systems exhibit similar minimum probabilities of specification satisfaction, system $1$ is "better" than system $2$ as it is still expected to exhibit satisfactory behavior in the worst $100 \beta \%$ of cases.

-The example described above highlights the utility of tail-risk measures in risk-aware V\&V. By considering the robustness value-at-risk, we can make statements on the minimum probability with which a system exhibits a desired behavior in its operating environment(s) - this is the traditional notion of probabilistic V\&V. Additionally, we can utilize tail-risk measures to also make statements on expected worst-case robustness using the conditional-value-at-risk, lower bound such expected worst-case robustness using entropic value-at-risk, and calculate these values without exact distribution knowledge as will be described in sections to follow.
+The example described above highlights the utility of tail risk measures in risk-aware V\&V. By considering the robustness value-at-risk, we can make statements on the minimum probability with which a system exhibits a desired behavior in its operating environment(s) - this is the traditional notion of probabilistic V\&V. Additionally, we can utilize tail risk measures to also make statements on expected worst-case robustness using the conditional-value-at-risk, lower bound such expected worst-case robustness using entropic value-at-risk, and calculate these values without exact distribution knowledge as will be described in sections to follow.

 \begin{open_prob}[Signal Temporal Logic: Robust Semantics] While the STL semantics tell us if a signal $\boldsymbol{x}:\mathbb{R}_{\geq 0}\to\mathbb{R}^n$ satisfies an STL specification $\phi$, it does not give us any information about the quality of satisfaction.
 To obtain such information, one can define robust semantics that quantify how robustly the signal $\boldsymbol{x}$ satisfies the specification $\phi$.
 If $\boldsymbol{x}$ satisfies $\phi$, we would hence like to quantify how different a signal $\boldsymbol{x}^*:\mathbb{R}\to\mathbb{R}^n$ can be from $\boldsymbol{x}$ while still satisfying $\phi$.
 To quantify this, we first define the closeness of two signals $\boldsymbol{x},\boldsymbol{x}^*:\mathbb{R}\to\mathbb{R}^n$ as